uschpc/webportal-netlify-gatsby/src/user-guides/data-management.md

 Discovery provides the tools to store, visualize, and analyze the large amounts of data that are required for computational research.

 The following user guides provide instructions for transferring your data to Discovery, as well as information on the different storage file systems available to you.

- - Data Management Overview
- - Transferring Files using the Command Line
- - Transferring Files using a Graphical User Interface
- - Transferring Files using Globus
- - Storage File Systems